mrfoto/mrfoto.github.io/_posts/talks/2015-06-01-neo4j-for-rubyc-hipsters.md

 Kiev (Kyiv) was awesome as well.
 And sooo cheap. *Really*.
 The metro though - I have to rip Ben off - it's in the damn core of the Earth.
 Seriously.
 I am **NOT** joking.
 [Check it out](https://www.youtube.com/watch?v=BabVvt0AC7M).
 Those escalators go at like twice the speed of regular ones, yet it still takes this guy almost 5 minutes to get out. **Insane**.

 Onwards to my talk.
-There are slides below, and video will be up too I guess.
-I'll update the post when I see it posted.
-Anyway, I talked about Neo4j and then shown some examples of Cypher via the web UI.
-First I used the [classic movie db](http://neo4j.com/developer/example-data/) to show how nodes, relationships, and properties actually look/work.
+There are slides and video below.
+I first talked about Neo4j and then shown some examples of Cypher via the web UI.
+I used the [classic movie db](http://neo4j.com/developer/example-data/) to show how nodes, relationships, and properties actually look/work.
 They were totally blown away when I double clicked on an actor node and movies and relationships just popped up.
 After that I presented the [neo4hub](https://github.com/mrfoto/neo4hub) "project" which is more or less just an importer of data from GitHub API to my Neo4j models.
 We did some cool queries on that, but I have a hard time remembering them.
 There are some cool examples in the repo so if you're interested go ahead and clone the repo, import data, and click around.
+Anyway you can see the live demo in the video so I suggest you watch it.
+Cause it's really cool :grin:.

 I got great responses during and especially after the talk (both immediately and later at after parties).
 I guess there will be a lot of Ukrainian developers trying out Neo4j in the future.
 At least for their hobby projects so they get a grip on it.
 That was my advice actually.
 By the way - so should **you**.
 Give Neo4j a try.

 Anyway, thanks again to RubyC organizers for letting me do a talk.
 I had a blast.

 ## Video:

-*Not available yet*
+<iframe width="width:100%" src="https://www.youtube.com/embed/STtpYx1aUHg" frameborder="0" allowfullscreen></iframe>

 ## Slides: